Irvine Island

 Irvine Island is located 11 km off the Kimberley coast of Western Australia in the Buccaneer Archipelago.
 It is about 250 km northeast of Broome and 140 km north of Derby.
 Irvine Island is located near Koolan and Cockatoo Islands, on the same iron-mineralized rock formation.

 Irvine Island has a surface area of 893 ha and is 5 km west of Cockatoo Island.

 Geology and mineralisation

 Irvine Island is composed of rocks of the Yampi Formation, a Paleoproterozoic Statherian-age sedimentary sequence of quartz sandstone, hematitic sandstone, feldspathic sandstone, siltstone, and hematitic conglomerate.

-Irvine Island, with two neighboring islands, Koolan and Cockatoo, is part of a belt of iron ore mineralization formed at the base of the Yampi Formation.
+Irvine Island, with two neighbouring islands, Koolan and Cockatoo, is part of a belt of iron ore mineralization formed at the base of the Yampi Formation.
 The ore is mainly of hematite, with small amounts of magnetite.
 The ore grades laterally into hematitic conglomerate or hematitic sandstone.
 The sediments of the Yampi Formation were deposited near a shoreline where iron-rich heavy minerals were concentrated on a beach or nearshore bar by prolonged reworking.
 Mines on Koolan and Cockatoo Islands have been in production since 1951, while the deposits on Irvine island are still in exploration assessment.